Facebook

 If you're a psychology, health sciences, public health or health promotion professional interested in helping Deakin students to enhance their employability, we'd love to hear from you.

-Deakin's Health Career Mentoring is a three-month program that matches motivated, final-year undergraduate Faculty of Health students enrolled in non-clinical courses with experienced industry mentors, to help them gain insight and enhance their graduate employability.
+Deakin's Health Career Mentoring is a four-month program that matches motivated, final-year undergraduate Faculty of Health students enrolled in non-clinical courses with experienced industry mentors, to help them gain insight and enhance their graduate employability.

 Benefits